This is the third instalment of a presentation I made at the Montreal NAI/IC Conference in May, 2015. You can find part one here.

 I think we need to hand the job of evaluating our personal programs over to our audiences.
 We need to create a more discerning and critical market, and then we need to stand back and let that market do its job.
 It’s time for some client education.
 It’s time to get some difficult, intelligent feedback from our publics: if they hold us to higher standards, particularly with their feet and their wallets, I know we can rise to meet them.

-We live in the age of the Wiki online review.
-The restaurant industry is now held to strict account by apps like Urban Spoon and Yelp.
+We live in the age of the public online review.
+The restaurant industry is now held to strict account by apps with customer review functions.
 The cruise industry has CruiseCritic.com with its dozens and dozens of increasingly-savvy reviews appearing daily.
-The tourism industry is kept on its toes by Trip Advisor.
+The tourism industry is kept on its toes by Google and Trip Advisor.
 What if we worked with sites like these?
 What if our role as professional associations were to partner with these organizations, communicating our standards to them, and allow them to promote them to their publics?
 What if you went on Trip Advisor, and when you chose to review an interpretive attraction, six good questions popped up, as suggested by NAI and Interpretation Canada: questions about the interpreter’s ability to use interpretive language, the interpreter’s ability to do things like start with hooks and end with calls to action?
 We’d have to start simply, and phrase questions that were meaningful to a tourist:

 - Guide was a good storyteller